dkachele/dkachele/README.md

 ## Dale Kachele

-I am a dedicated, passionate, and driven technologist who finds fulfillment and joy in collaboratively building amazing tools and experiences that make a lasting impact.
-I am people-focused first and data-driven second and one who thrives in fast-paced entrepreneurial environments.
+Driven technologist who finds fulfillment and joy in collaboratively building amazing tools and experiences that make a lasting impact.
+People-focused first and data-driven second and one who thrives in fast-paced entrepreneurial environments.

 ## Experience